 located in a spot that the compiler can see.
 Do so by modifying the

 paths to these directories.
 Alternatively, you can try and use the

 2012 or earlier, place

 For MSVC: ./configure --toolchain=msvc For ICL: ./configure --toolchain=icl make make install

 If you wish to compile shared libraries, add

 --enable-shared to your

 configure options.
-Note that due to the way MSVC handles DLL imports and
+Note that due to the way MSVC and ICL handle DLL imports and

 exports, you cannot compile static and shared libraries at the same time, and